Tazinho/snakecase/README.md

 ```

   - `preprocess`: Very ofthen you might just want to have all special
-    (non alpha numeric) characters as a separator.
+    (non-alphanumeric) characters as a separator.
 You can achive this
     while providing the regarding regex

 <!-- end list -->